 Dressage at Lamplight Equestrian Center

 Dressage at Lamplight is dressage show excellence, attracting riders from all over the world to its three annual summer dressage shows.
 Lamplight has developed into one of the premier dressage show venues in the U.S. with its beautiful grounds and world class dressage shows.
-Lamplight is a must see horse show venue and every dressage rider and spectator should make it a point to visit and participate at this beautiful horse park.
+Lamplight is a must see equestrian venue and every dressage rider and spectator should make it a point to visit and participate at this beautiful horse park.

 Lamplight has permanent stabling facilities for 350 horses and permanent base installations for nine horse stabling tents, giving it a total capacity of 1200 stalls, all with water and electricity.